sizlo/chores/README.md

 You can connect to an external database by overriding the database connection details with environment variables.
 Check `application-default.yml` for the appropriate variables.

 ## Release
-Pre-requisites: GitHub CLI
+Pre-requisites: GitHub CLI, Docker

 There is a release script to update the app version, build the jar, and publish the release to GitHub.
-Make sure you are on the `main` branch, with no local changes, then run:
+Make sure you are on the `main` branch, with no local changes, then:

+- Spin up local database (required for the tests): `docker compose up postgres`
-`./release.sh <patch|minor|major>`
+- Run the release script: `./release.sh <patch|minor|major>`

 ## Deploy
 Pre-requisites: Raspberry Pi, hosted Postgres database